arnicas/interactive-vis-course/Week1/README.md

 ## Javascript Review

-I expect everyone to be proficient with HTML and CSS and to know at least a bit of javascript.
+I expect everyone to be proficient with HTML and CSS and to know at least a bit of Javascript.
 If you don't, this class will be very hard.
 If you're already great at JS, I'll try to keep you entertained anyway.

 Let's play with [console_javascript.html](console_javascript.html) now.